-- because wrath brings the punishment of the sword Here "brings" is a metaphor for "results in" or "causes."
 The abstract nouns "wrath" and "punishment" can be expressed with the adjective "angry" and the verb "punish."
 Possible meanings are that 1) God's anger results in punishment.
-AT: "because God will be angry with you and punish you" or 2) the anger of Job's friends results in punishment.
-AT: "if you are so angry with me, God will punish you" (See: Metaphor and Abstract Nouns) - there is a judgment The abstract noun "judgment" can be expressed with the verb "judge".
-AT: "God judges people"
+Alternate translation: "because God will be angry with you and punish you" or 2) the anger of Job's friends results in punishment.
+Alternate translation: "because if you are so angry with me, God will punish you" (See: Abstract Nouns)